Fiction crossed with criminology - the ACEs test

 When I write fiction, I often find criminological theories creeping into the words.
 It’s not surprising that my two main areas of interest would intersect with each other.
-I feel that basing my stories off things that happen in real life gives them a sense of honesty, which readers appreciate.
+I feel that basing my stories on things that happen in real life gives them a sense of honesty, which readers appreciate.

 I decided to give the main character in Clay-Stained Memories, Eva Parsons, the ACEs test.
 For those who aren’t aware of this measure, the ACEs test is a 10 question inventory that quantifies the number of adverse childhood experiences an individual has experienced during the first 18 years of life.
 The 10 questions relate to experiences involving abuse, neglect, and household dysfunction.
-The higher your score on this test the more likely you are to experience mental and physical health issues, substance abuse, and additional traumas later in life.
-An ACES score of 6 or more, can shorten the lifespan by as much as 20 years.
+The higher your score on this test, the more likely you are to experience mental and physical health issues, substance abuse, and additional traumas later in life.
+An ACEs score of 6 or more, can shorten the lifespan by as much as 20 years.

 So what did Eva score?
 The total number of ACEs she experienced during childhood was 7.
 Let’s look at the questions she said yes to.